AljoschaMeyer/vvvm/README.md

 The rest of this document lists all the built-in (asynchronous) functions provided by the vvvm.
 They are grouped into categories which are also recommended name spaces for programming languages running on the vvvm.

+The given time complexities on functions are the worst one that a vvvm implementation may provide.
+An implementation is free to guarantee *better* complexity bounds than those required.

+When a function argument is described as having a certain type, but an argument of a different type supplied, the vm must abort execution.
+When an argument is referred to as a "positive int", but an int less than zero is supplied, the vm must abort execution as well.

 ## Built-In Functions

 ### `value`